Homicide investigation leads to murder charges in Klamath Falls - KOBI-TV NBC5 / KOTI-TV NBC2

 Police say McCarter used a sword to stab victim Wildon Chadwell.

 Steve Albers was in the home at the time of the incident.
-“There was a fight, and somebody cuts his legs, in both arteries – and he bled to death.”
+He explained, “There was a fight, and somebody cuts his legs, in both arteries, and he bled to death.”

 The Klamath County Major Crime Team was activated, and the homicide remains under investigation.

-“We have not recovered a weapon.”
-D.A.
-Costello points out.
+“We have not recovered a weapon,” D.A.
+Costello said.
 “We did locate a sheath that the weapon was kept in, but we do have eyewitnesses that indicate Mr. McCarter utilized that weapon.”

 Once completed, police reports will be submitted to a Klamath County grand jury.